knetikmedia/knetikcloud-csharp-net20-client/docs/InvoicesApi.md

 <a name="setpaymentstatus"></a>
 # **SetPaymentStatus**
-> void SetPaymentStatus (int? id, ModelInvoicePaymentStatusRequest request)
+> void SetPaymentStatus (int? id, InvoicePaymentStatusRequest request)

 Set the payment status of an invoice